RedAngel121/NytePack/README.md

 # Hard No:
 - Enhanced Celestials (harvest moon is the only befenit and doesnt provide enough to warrant including the mod)
 - Lootr (will not be added as it floods the market with items/loot)
-- Mekanism (is most likely not included because its too streamlined and technically advanced and would need heavy edits to function the way we want)
+- Mekanism (is most likely not included because its too streamlined and technically advanced and would need heavy edits to function the way I want)

 # Additional Mod/Config Changes:
-- Investigate Create: Steam and Rails for stuff we dont want like phantom rails/bogies
+- Investigate Create: Steam and Rails for stuff I dont want like phantom rails/bogies
 - Agricraft: Test if mutated crops hold stats after gowing without crop sticks and replanting and replanting and replanting
 - Adjust the corail tombstone config as needed (disable death key or find a better tombstone system)
 - Toolbelt Blacklist Options